Baldachin: Canopies of state

 In the Middle Ages, a hieratic canopy of state (or "estate"), cloth of honour, or cloth of state was hung above the seat of a personage of sufficient standing, as a symbol of authority.
 The seat under such a canopy of state would normally be raised on a dais.
 The cloth above a seat generally continued vertically down to the ground behind the seat.
 Emperors and kings, reigning dukes and bishops were accorded this honour.
 In a 15th-century manuscript illumination the sovereign Grand Master of the Knights Hospitaller in Rhodes sits in state to receive a presentation copy of the author's book.
-His seat is raised on a carpet-covered dais and backed with a richly embroidered dosser (French, "dos").
+His seat is raised on a carpet-covered dais and backed with a richly embroidered dosser (French, dos).
 Under his feet is a cushion, such as protected the feet of the King of France when he presided at a lit de justice.
-The King of France was also covered by a mobile canopy during his coronation, held up on poles by several Peers of France.
-The Virgin Mary in particular, is very often shown sitting under a cloth of honour in medieval and Renaissance paintings where she is shown enthroned with saints.
+The King of France was also covered by a mobile canopy during his coronation, held up on poles by several peers of France.
+The Virgin Mary in particular is very often shown sitting under a cloth of honour in medieval and Renaissance paintings where she is shown enthroned with saints.

 The cloth was often simply a luxurious textile, often imported and with rich patterns, as in brocades, but might have heraldic elements.
 French kings are often shown with blue cloths patterned with the gold fleur-de-lys.
 Margaret Beaufort, mother of Henry VII in her portrait by an anonymous artist, c.
-1500 prays under a canopy of estate; one can see the dosser against the gilded leather wall-covering and the tester above her head (the Tudor rose at its center) supported on cords from the ceiling.
+1500 prays under a canopy of estate; one can see the dosser against the gilded leather wall-covering and the tester above her head (the Tudor rose at its centre) supported on cords from the ceiling.
 The coats-of-arms embroidered or woven into the tapestry are of England (parted as usual with France) and the portcullis badge of the Beauforts.

 Sometimes, as in the presentation miniature Jean Wauquelin presenting his 'Chroniques de Hainaut' to Philip the Good by Rogier van der Weyden, the cloth continues over the seat, and then to the floor.
 In the summer of 1520, a meeting was staged between Francis I of France and Henry VIII of England, where the ostentatious display of wealth and power earned the meeting-place the name of The Field of Cloth of Gold.
 The canopy of estate may still be seen in most formal throne rooms.

+When Mary, Queen of Scots, was a prisoner in England at Tutbury Castle in 1585 she protested to her keepers Amias Paulet and John Somers about the removal of her cloth of estate from a dining room, which seemed to be a slight against her royal status.